Aluminium futures slide on weak demand, global cues

-New Delhi, Dec 20 (PTI) Aluminium prices declined by 0.07 per cent to Rs 134.95 per kg in futures trade Thursday as speculators reduced their bets amid weak trend.
-At the Multi Commodity Exchange, aluminium for delivery in December fell by 0.10 paise, or 0.07 per cent, to Rs 134.95 per kg in a business turnover of 3,103 lots.
-Likewise, the metal for delivery in January next year, was trading lower by 0.05 paise, or 0.04 per cent, to Rs 134.65 per kg in 2,069 lots.
-Analysts said trimming of positions by participants in line with weak trend in the domestic market mainly attributed the slide in aluminium prices at futures trade.
-Globally, however, aluminium traded higher at USD 2,058 per tonne at the London Metal Exchange.
-PTI ADI DRR
+New Delhi, Dec 12 (PTI) Aluminium prices declined by 0.39 per cent to Rs 139.40 per kg in futures trade Wednesday as speculators cut their bets amid weak trend overseas.
+At the Multi Commodity Exchange, aluminium for delivery in December fell by 0.55 paise, or 0.39 per cent, to Rs 139.40 per kg in a business turnover of 3,254 lots.
+Likewise, the metal for delivery in January next year was trading lower by 0.65 paise, or 0.46 per cent, to Rs 139.85 per kg in 1,216 lots.
+Analysts said trimming of positions by participants in line with weak trend overseas mainly attributed the slide in aluminium prices at futures trade.
+Globally, however, aluminium traded higher at USD 1,949.50 at London Metal Exchange.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today